-The stronger grip will produce a closed clubface at impact and will generate left to right ball trajectory resulting in either a draw or a hook.
-A strong grip will allow your dominant hand to turn over further away from the middle of the handle causing it to turn over more in the course of the swing.
-The non-dominant hand will turn over the middle of the handle following the dominant hand.
+The strong grip will produce a closed clubface at impact and generate left-to-right ball trajectories, resulting in a draw or a hook.
+A strong grip will allow your dominant hand to turn over further away from the middle of the handle, causing it to turn over more in the course of the golf swing.
+The non-dominant hand will turn over the middle of the handle, following the dominant hand.

-A strong grip is produced by positioning your leading hand on the handle and move it towards your dominant hand.
+A strong grip is produced by positioning your leading hand on the handle and moving it toward your dominant hand.
 At this juncture, the knuckle of the ring finger ought to be detectable in addition to the two knuckles that are detectable from the neutral grip.

-The V formed between your thumb and your index finger ought to point to your dominant shoulder.
-An example of this is for right-handed golfers the V must point to your left shoulder and the contrary for left-handed golfers.
+The V formed between your thumb, and index finger should point to your dominant shoulder.
+For right-handed golfers, the V must point to your left shoulder, and the contrary for left-handed golfers.

-Now position the trailing hand in a similar fashion to the neutral grip, the palms should face each other.
-The V formed by the trailing hand thumb and index finger should be pointing to the same shoulder as the leading hand.
+Now similarly position the trailing hand to the neutral grip.
+The palms should face each other.
+The V formed by the trailing hand, thumb and index finger should be pointing to the same shoulder as the leading hand.

 A perfectly executed strong grip will result in the Vs formed by your thumbs and index fingers aiming in the direction of your dominant shoulder.